 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, 10 lbs : 0

-This item was last sold on : 07/18/18
+This item was last sold on : 07/17/20

-Burdock root is especially popular in Japanese cuisine.
-In Japan, 'Gobo root' is often sliced thinly into coin-shaped pieces, fried and served as a chip-like snack.
-It is also an essential ingredient in the Japanese dish kimpira, a type of slaw made with julienned Gobo root, carrot, dried chili peppers and soy sauce.
-The long root is commonly pickled in rice vinegar and served alongside sushi.
-The Japanese have also been known to eat the young, tender leaves of the Burdock plant.
+Burdock root is especially prevalent in Japanese cuisine and is known as Gobo root.
+In Japan, the root is often sliced thinly into coin-shaped pieces, fried, and served as a chip-like snack.
+It is also an essential ingredient in the Japanese dish kinpira, a type of slaw made with julienned Burdock root, carrot, dried chile peppers, and soy sauce.
+This dish was named after the well-known Japanese hero Kintaro, and Japanese locals believe eating this dish with a hint of spice will give them strength like Kintaro.
+Burdock root is also commonly pickled in rice vinegar and served alongside or inside of sushi and is served in miso soup with pork.